TextBox — Smart UI JavaScript API

 ""

-<smart-text-box drop-down-min-width='100'></smart-text-box>
+<smart-text-box drop-down-min-width="100"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-textbox.dropDownMinWidth = 90;
+el.dropDownMinWidth = 90;

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let dropDownMinWidth = textbox.dropDownMinWidth;
+const dropDownMinWidth = el.dropDownMinWidth;

 Specifies the direction or animation style in which the dropdown menu appears when activated (e.g., opens upwards, downwards, or with a fade effect).